 The PN analyser including the sampling line shall fulfil the linearity requirements of paragraph 3.2. of Annex 5 using monodisperse or polydisperse soot-like particles.
 The particle size (mobility diameter or count median diameter) shall be larger than 45 nm.
-The reference instrument shall be an Electrometer or a Condensation Particle Counter (CPC) with $d{50}=10$ nm or lower, verified for linearity.
-Alternatively, a particle number system compliant with the UN Regulation No. [XXX] on WLTP.
+The reference instrument shall be an Electrometer or a Condensation Particle Counter (CPC) with $d{50} = 10$ nm or lower, verified for linearity.
+Alternatively, a particle number system compliant with the-UN Regulation No. [154] on WLTP.

-In addition, the differences of the PN analyser from the reference instrument at all points checked (except the zero point) shall be within 15 % of their mean value.
+In addition, the differences of the PN analyser from the reference instrument at all points checked (except the zero point) shall be within 15 %-per cent of their mean value.
 At least 5 points equally distributed (plus the zero) shall be checked.
-The maximum checked concentration shall be the maximum allowed concentration of the PN analyser.
+The maximum checked concentration shall be the maximum allowed concentration of the PN analyser>90 per cent of the PN analyser nominal measurement range.